thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 ### Controller

-Time to add some branching in our controller so that we're returning the correct message.
+Time to add some branching in our controller so we're returning the correct message.

     # app/controllers/api/v1/events/nearests_controller.rb